shubhamshukla9839/python/README.md

 # python
-basic programming with some projects
+basic programming with some interesting projects